sycamore-rs/sycamore/docs/posts/announcing-v0-9-0.md

 Lifetimes are well known to add complexity to a Rust codebase.
 So although we no longer needed to deal with cloning, we now needed to deal with lifetimes.
 Reactivity v3 fixes all this.
-We made all signals and other reactive datatypes both `'static` and `Copy`-able.
+We made all signals and other reactive data-types both `'static` and `Copy`-able.
 This way, you get both the benefit of passing signals wherever you want without littering your codebase with `.clone()` everywhere, all without having to worry about lifetimes.
 Along the way, we also